 When Donald Trump accepted the Republican presidential nomination last night, his notoriety was among his first talking points.
-He has, he said, received nearly 14 million votes, the most GOP votes ever.
-That’s a lot of votes, which got me thinking: What’s up at Trump’s Second life headquarters, which, months ago, was rife with supporters?
+He has, he said, received nearly 14 million votes—the most GOP votes ever.
+That’s a lot of votes.
+It got me thinking: What’s up at Trump’s Second life headquarters, which, months ago, was rife with supporters?

 Second Life boasts a long history as a battleground for real-life political controversies.
 John Edwards and Barack Obama earned their own headquarters in the virtual world, where Second Life residents would post up with signs, buttons and Americuh ephemera.
 Even back before the 2004 national election, according to virtual worlds anthropologist Tom Boellstorff in his book Coming of Age in Second Life, residents proudly displayed yard signs for George W. Bush and John Kerry.

 Second Life’s users are down from its 1 million high around 2013, but politics are still a popular point of debate among residents.
 In April, Bernie Sanders’ unofficial Second Life headquarters was besieged by Trump supporters.
 Above Bernie’s signs and flags appeared an enormous poster of Trump, seemingly giving Sanders supporters the thumbs-up.
 Out of Trump’s head, fireworks boomed.
 Demons—literal demons—flooded the room, according to virtual worlds reporter Wagner James Au.

 When another Second Life resident and Sanders supporter visited the Trump headquarters last April, he said he was “shocked by the profanity.
 It seems every sentence had a four-letter word.
 Someone said the ‘n’ word.
 Someone said something about sending Chinese people back to China with their egg rolls.
 It felt like a fraternity from Animal Farm or those college jerks from the film Borat.”